 Van Dijk suffered anterior cruciate ligament damage following a reckless challenge from Toffees goalkeeper Jordan Pickford, who went unpunished for the tackle, and is expected to miss the majority of the season as a result.

-It’s a huge set-back for Reds boss Jurgen Klopp, who sold experienced centre-half Dejan Lovren in the summer without bringing in a replacement, and the expected six-month absence of van Dijk has seen punters lose faith in Liverpool’s title and Champions League hopes.
+It’s a huge set-back for Reds boss Jurgen Klopp, who sold experienced centre-half Dejan Lovren in the summer without bringing in a replacement, and the expected six-month absence of van Dijk has seen punters lose faith in Liverpool’s title hopes.

-Sportsbook traders at all top betting sites have inflated Liverpool’s Champions League odds from 11/2 before the Merseyside derby to its current price of 7/1, which still leaves them as third favourites
+Sportsbook traders at all top betting sites have inflated Liverpool’s odds from 11/8 before the Merseyside derby to its current price of 9/4, which equates to a 42.1% chance decreasing to 30.8%.

 Klopp could live to regret not signing more experienced cover for central defence, although he does still have six players to call upon in that position, namely Joe Gomez, Joel Matip and Fabinho plus youngsters Nathaniel Phillips, Rhys Williams and Sepp van den Berg.